PerfectlySoft/PerfectDocs/guide/gettingStartedFromScratch.md

 .build/debug/MyAwesomeProject
 ```

-The server is now running and it’s waiting for connections! 🎉 Access [http://localhost:8181/](http://127.0.0.1:8181/) to see the greeting.
+The server is now running and it’s waiting for connections.
+Access [http://localhost:8181/](http://127.0.0.1:8181/) to see the greeting.
 Hit "control-c" to terminate the server.

 ### Xcode